Yacin1102/Knoten/README.md

 A coordination server may exist, but it only handles **discovery, identity, and address assignment**.
 It never carries your data.

-{A demo gif will be inserted here}
+{A demo GIF will be inserted here}

 > 🟢 Status: **Alpha**: latest version `v0.2.0-alpha`
 >
-> **Knoten is still in its alpha phase.** The first working version runs: a coordination server, a node daemon, automatic key generation, IP address management, and live tunnel updates. **This is a student-driven project under active development**, command-line flags, the HTTP API, and on-disk formats may still change between versions, without a compatibility guarantee.
+> **Knoten is still in its alpha phase.** The first working version runs: a coordination server, a node daemon, automatic key generation, IP address management, and live tunnel updates.
+> **This is a student-driven project under active development**.
+Command-line flags, the HTTP API, and on-disk formats may still change between versions, without a compatibility guarantee.
 Not yet recommended for production.

 ## Contents